William Jeffery: Career

 After becoming a faculty member in zoology in the University of Texas at Austin, Jeffery published a study in Developmental Biology which suggested that Poly(A)-binding protein is present in oocyte and is responsible for oogenesis in the African clawed frog.
 In 1983 he along with Craig R. Tomlinson and Richard D. Brodeur studied Styela plicata's eggs and suggested that cytoplasmic regions also carry messenger RNA codes for actin isoform.
 In 1995 he, Billie J. Swalla and Noriyuki Satoh studied tailless tadpole larvae of the Ascidiacea species and discovered that the Manx gene may be responsible for tail control and development.

 In 1990, Jeffery moved from the University of Texas to the University of California, Davis and was a researcher at the Bodega Marine Laboratory.
 Here he continued to work on evolutionary changes in development between tailess and tailed ascidian species and began research to develop the cave fish Astyanax mexicanus as a model system to study the evolutionary basis of eye and pigment degeneration in cave animals.
 In 1995-96 Jeffery was President of the Society for Developmental Biology.
 From 1996 to 1999 Jeffery was the head of the Department of Biology at the Pennsylvania State University and then from that year to 2004 was chairman of the same field at the University of Maryland.
 For a year after that he was a visiting scientist at the CNRS and then held the same position at the Ruđer Bošković Institute in Zagreb, Croatia from 2011 to 2012.
 Currently, Jeffery is a Distinguished Professor of Biology at the University of Maryland, College Park.
-He also conducts research Marine Biological Laboratory Bell Center for Regenerative Biology and Tissue Engineering in Woods Hole, Massachusetts and the Stion Biologique, Roscoff, France.
+He also conducts research at Marine Biological Laboratory Bell Center for Regenerative Biology and Tissue Engineering in Woods Hole, Massachusetts and the Stion Biologique, Roscoff, France.